How Are You Telling The Story Of Your Year?

-The stories we tell others and ourselves create our reality.
-They shape who we are now and who will be tomorrow.
-They influence our feelings, our emotions and how we approach each day.
-They shape how we respond to each situation that life throws our way and how others respond to us.
+The stories you tell others and yourself create your reality.
+They shape who you are now and who you will be tomorrow.
+They influence your feelings, emotions and how you approach each day.
+They shape how you respond to each situation that life throws your way and how others respond to you.

-We can transform our own lives by changing our stories and shifting our focus.
+You can transform your own life by changing your stories and shifting your focus.